About this recipe

 - Preheat the oil over medium heat in a medium-large pot and cook the fideos until lightly toasted and golden brown.
 This step gives this Mexican sopa its traditional flavor.

-- Remove the chile and serve
+- Remove the chile and serve.
+Top with cotija cheese and diced avocado.

 Notes